Bavariade/Markdown/README.md

-# Though Hardship Comes Beautyy
+# Though Hardship Comes Beauty

 **An exploration of resilience, perspective, and the rewards found at the summit.**